June 21, 2013

 Our students also need to shine during their clinical rotations and electives – another huge boost to them when they apply for residency.
 We need to be sure they have the tools to do so.
 As an institution, we need to tell the AUC story so that residency program directors understand the high quality of AUC students.
 And we need to ensure that students receive clear guidance about how to approach the match in a manner that gives them the best chance to obtain a residency position.

-Q: In the 2013 match, 64% of AUC students who matched secured a position in primary care: family medicine, internal medicine, or pediatrics.
-Would you say that AUC has a special focus on graduating primary care physicians, or is this data a byproduct of the competitive landscape for residency – that is, that international medical graduates tend to land in less competitive specialties?
+Q: Would you say that AUC has a special focus on graduating primary care physicians, or is this data a byproduct of the competitive landscape for residency – that is, that international medical graduates tend to land in less competitive specialties?

 HC: First of all, as a family physician, I’m excited by the percentage of AUC graduates who enter residency in a primary care specialty.
 There is no doubt in my mind that there is a nationwide shortage of primary care physicians.